In Defense of Professor Fleeber

 Fleeber( Paul Benedict), mimicking Michael Corleone on screen grabbing Fredo, saying, "You broke my heart."

 My feeling partly comes from knowing that the screenwriter, Andrew Bergman, knows a lot about film scholars and professors.
 Bergman wrote a PhD dissertation on 1930s American society and Hollywood films, which he later published as a book before going on to write Hollywood comedies.
-I wouldn't try to say what Bergman had in mind when he created Fleeber, but I can't help noticing that he gave Fleeber some insightful lines in the midst of this parody, and I like to think that a hint of Bergman's own social analysis of film shone through here.
+I wouldn't try to say what Bergman had in mind, but I can't help wondering if he was slipping in some of his own film insights in the midst of this parody.

 ...
 Uh, oh, I'm pulling a Fleeber again.
 I just realized that comparing The Freshman to “Hamlet” and PhD dissertations might be as outrageous as the Fleeber treatise, Guns and Provolone, in which Fleeber compares Immanuel Kant’s Critique of Pure Reason, Karl Marx’s Das Kapital, and the Lake Tahoe scene from Godfather, II.
 The only justification for my outlandish, Fleeberesque comparison is that Shakespeare’s plays were the pop culture of his day, and "Hamlet" was his most popular play.
 The line between high and low culture—like the line between the fool and the wise one—is sometimes blurrier than we imagine.